Oregon Ducks women's basketball

 The Oregon Ducks women's basketball team is the official women's basketball team of the University of Oregon in Eugene, Oregon.
 Basketball is one of 11 varsity women's sports at the University of Oregon.
-The team is a member of the Pac-12 Conference and a Division I team in the National Collegiate Athletic Association.
+The team is a member of the Big Ten Conference and a Division I team in the National Collegiate Athletic Association.
 Matthew Knight Arena is the home venue for both women's and men's basketball and women's volleyball.
 Nike provides the official team uniforms for University of Oregon sports teams.